-Ghanaian Funeral Casket: A symbol of style and culture
+Ghanaian funeral casket: A symbol of style and culture

 Stories and facts

-In Ghana, funeral caskets play an integral part of the burial tradition, reflecting the country's rich cultural heritage and respect for the deceased.
+In Ghana, funeral caskets play an integral part in the burial tradition, reflecting the country's rich cultural heritage and respect for the deceased.
 The casket, also known as "Adaka" in the local Akan language, serves as a symbol of honour, status and celebration of life.

 A casket is typically displayed during the funeral service, accompanied by music, dancing, and eulogies.
 Mourners pay their respects by filing past the casket, offering condolences to the family and paying their final respects to the deceased.